cheapjack/ShrimpCraft/resources/Lectures/NatureGit.md

 Currently came from a group of artists in Norway Amanda Steggel and Elizabeth Weihe who lived in and around sea-faring coastal communities and lived periodically on boats.

-After several hack weekends with groups of artists we eventually developed ShrimpCraft a simple pop up workshop to use breadboard arduino's to measure water temperature and quality and visualise them in minecraft and processing
+After several hack weekends with groups of artists and [journey from Oslo to Scotland](https://www.google.com/maps/d/viewer?hl=en&mid=zVYt5qa3Qe1o.kLCJ0-3vIjYA) we eventually developed **ShrimpCraft** a simple pop up workshop to use breadboard arduino's to measure water temperature and quality and visualise them in minecraft and processing

 ShrimpCraft is built with [shrimping.it](http://start.shrimping.it/)

 While designing public workshop tools for artists as they travelled by sea, canal and loch I also became generally interested in the idea of making tools for artistic practice as part of my work.
 Tools for myself and then making them useful to others.
-This may be the direction I'd like Currently to go
+This may be the direction I'd like Currently to go.

 It became pretty clear that making a tool for others is way harder than making one just for yourself and it really became clear that you cant make tools on your own and that you also need **other tools**